Split

 Shaun Rein runs the China Market Research Group and has spent his career helping multinationals understand where the opportunities are in China.
 An American who's lived in Shanghai for 25 years, he has long been one of the biggest China bulls.
 He now argues that while China is not a must-go destination for all companies and investors, there are still many non-politically sensitive sectors where long-term opportunities can be sought.

-The Split analysis the geo-political split between the US and China, China's sharp turn towards socialism and how this will cut into fat margins in many sectors.
-It explains why corporations in sectors such as semiconductors and AI should stay clear of China and relocate to other countries like Vietnam, India and Mexico.
-Yet principally, Rein makes the case that that fears about China's shift are far overblown and that for most sectors it should remain the main growth driver for even the largest companies.
+The Split analysis what the geo-political split between the US and China and China's turn towards socialism means for international firms.
+It explains why corporations in sectors such as semiconductors and AI should stay clear and relocate to other countries - like Vietnam, India and Mexico.
+Yet principally, it makes the case that for most sectors, China should remain the main growth driver for even the largest companies.

-The Split presents a unique and informed case for why the time is definitely now to capitalize on policy changes and trends in China that will support long-term opportunities for your business.
+The Split presents a unique and informed case for why the time is definitely now to capitalize on trends in China and create long-term opportunities for your business.

 Shaun Rein is the Founder and Managing Director of the China Market Research Group (CMR).
 He works with boards, billionaires, heads of states, CEOs and senior executives of Fortune 500 and leading Chinese companies, private equity firms, SMEs and hedge fund to develop their China growth, political and investment strategies.